thesheff17/smtc/README.rst

     * python2/pypy implimenation    - http://pypy.org/
     * python2/sqlachemy             - http://www.sqlalchemy.org/
     * provide an S3 link zip of cygwin software if possible.

+    * I tried to get cygwin working with easy_tools installing MySQL-python.
+This failed for a number of reasons.
+I tried installing some MySQL libraries as well gcc-core but still failed.

 * python 3.x
     * python3-101.py                - first example of how to program in python 3.x